Yoga Teacher Training

 Want to learn more?

-Join us for a live information session on Saturday, March 14th at 3:00pm to learn more about the structure, expectations, and application process.
+Join us for a live, online information session on Sunday, July 19th at 4:00pm to learn more about the structure, expectations, and application process.
 Bring your questions and determine whether this training is right for you.

 Why this training.